OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/GrowthRate.rst

 Growth Rates Review
 -------------------

-Two functions of :math:`n` have different :term:`growth rates` if as :math:`n` goes to infinity their ratio either goes to infinity or goes to zero.
+Two functions of :math:`n` have different :term:`growth rates <growth rate>` if as :math:`n` goes to infinity their ratio either goes to infinity or goes to zero.

 .. _RunTimeGraph: